madison-schaaff/portfolio/README.md

 ### Name

-Change references to "Your Name" to your actual name in the following files:
+Change references to `<Your Name>` to your actual name in the following files:
 - `_config.yml`
 - `index.md`
 - `projects.md`
 - `cv.md`

+No need to keep the `< >` brackets.
+They are just there to indicate placeholders.

 ### Homepage
 - `index.md`: Replace the placeholder text with a welcome or pitch paragraph about yourself.